abigoroth/draw_me/README.md

 This gem is used to generate state diagram for [AASM gem](https://github.com/aasm/aasm).
 This gem utilize Matsuda's [stateful_enum gem](https://github.com/amatsuda/stateful_enum) graph generator to generate AASM state diagram.

 ## Installation
+Before we start with DrawMe gem there are dependencies for [AASM gem](https://github.com/aasm/aasm) such as graphiz installation and other stuff are need to be done beforehand.
+Please head to [AASM gem](https://github.com/aasm/aasm) page for more info about the setup.

 1. Create a `doc` folder in your app root directory.

 2. Add this line to your application's Gemfile: